vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected unit is immune to all spell with level below or equal to value of this bonus

-- val: level to which this unit is immune to
+- val: level up to which this unit is immune to

 TODO: additional info?